Lemonade Pet Insurance Review

 Lemonade Customer Satisfaction

 When it comes to customer reviews, Lemonade pet insurance has a good reputation.
 The company is not accredited by the Better Business Bureau, but it does have an above-average rating from customers.
-As of November 2, 2021, Lemonade's rating was 4.07 out of five, based on over 240 reviews.
+Lemonade's rating is 4.07 out of five, based on over 240 reviews.
 On TrustPilot, it has a 4.3 out of five rating based on nearly 200 reviews, which is “excellent.”

 How We Evaluated Lemonade Pet Insurance